 Hi!
 Call me Stine.

-I am a technical writer, researcher, and communications strategist based in Cambridge, MA.
+I am a writer/editor, stand-up comic, and artist based in Providence, RI.
 Interested in working together?
 Drop me a line!

 Writer // Stand-Up Comic // Artist

-Previously, I worked to make the Open Web more inclusive as the Communications Manager with Bocoup.
-Before that, I worked as a Research Associate at the Harvard Business School (HBS) with the Public Education Leadership Project (PELP), a joint-initiative between the Harvard Business School and Graduate School of Education.
+Previously, I worked as a Senior Technical Writer with Formlabs.
+Before that, I worked to make the Open Web more inclusive as the Communications Manager with Bocoup.
+And before that, I worked as a Research Associate at the Harvard Business School (HBS) with the Public Education Leadership Project (PELP), a joint-initiative between the Harvard Business School and Graduate School of Education.
 At HBS, I also developed case studies and conducted research on the edtech sector for the course Entrepreneurship and Technology Innovations in Education (ETIE).

 In addition to my work, I've edited fiction as an Assistant Editor for CONSEQUENCE Magazine, an international literary magazine focusing on the culture of war.
 You can check out a review I wrote on Anne Germanacos's book Tribute.